Leolieu02/Assignment2-ACIT4420/README.md

 ## Installation

-Inside the **Assignment 2** folder, install the package locally using the command:
+Inside the **Assignment2-ACIT4420** folder, install the package locally using the command:
 - pip install -e .

 ## Usage